umijs/qiankun/docs/faq/README.md

 ## How to jump between micro apps?

 It is not feasible to use the router instance of micro-application directly to jump between micro-applications or micro-applications to main application page, such as the `Link` component in react-router or router-link in vue, because the router instance jump of micro-applications is based on the 'base' of routes.
-There are two ways to jump:
+There are such ways to jump:

 1. ` history.
 PushState () ` : [MDN usage introduction] (https://developer.mozilla.org/zh-CN/docs/Web/API/History/pushState)
 2. Direct use of native a full address label, such as: ` < a href = "http://localhost:8080/app1" > app1 < / a > `